vzool/docs/app/user-guide.md

 ### Header

-The header bar contains a breadcrumb showing you where you currently are in the system and will provide you with a set of actions you can perform on the current page.
+The header bar contains a breadcrumb highlighting where you currently are within the system and will provide you with a set of actions you can perform on the current page.
 Often these actions will be related to managing item(s), like saving, searching, deleting, or modifying the selection.

 ### Navigation Sidebar